headforwards-spd/headforwards-website/src/pages/info-pages/proof-of-concept.md

           \r

-          That same facilitator will champion Agile ceremonies such as daily stand-ups, reviews and retrospectives that are shaed with the client Product Owner through a dedicated digital kanban board and wiki-style living documentation. "
+          That same facilitator will champion Agile ceremonies such as daily stand-ups, reviews and retrospectives that are shared with the client Product Owner through a dedicated digital kanban board and wiki-style living documentation. "
   - type: image-copy-component